Tuesday, 28 February 2017

 Rupert Chimfwembe 3 February 2017.

-Monday 6 February 2017
+Monday, 6 February 2017

-THE CONTROL PROCESS
+THE PROCESS OF CONTROLLING

 Control is the process of ensuring that the organisation steadily pursues what it decided it should achieve, and not anything else.
 So, to control is to ensure that the performance of the institution stays within predefined bounds.